- About Us

 - Community Projects

-As part of this process BRAG will look to provide direction, guidance and support to the families involved through assessing the level of need, creating a bespoke action plan, working through the key components to achieve the end goals with a fluid and flexible approach to allow for change in the family’s circumstances.
+We initially assess the level of need which supports us to create a bespoke action plan.
+By working through the key components to achieve the end goals with a fluid and flexible approach to allow for change in the family’s circumstances.
 This consistent review and refresh approach ensures that the service fits the client rather than the client fits the service.
 The aim is to progress the family members into a variety of group activities to end social isolation and create new relationships and peer support.

 Find out more about No One Left Behind here.